Program overview

 Featured Experiences

-• Hands-on labs focusing on electromagnetic control and electrical machinery.
+• Hands-on labs that focus on practical applications, such as electromagnetic control and electrical machinery.

-• Use of state-of-the-art equipment in the Algonquin Centre for Construction Excellence.
+• Access to state-of-the-art equipment and tools in the Algonquin Centre for Construction Excellence (ACCE).

-• Exposure to various instrumentation options and their applications.
+• Exposure to various instrumentation options and their applications in real-world scenarios.

 Career Options